jackdewinter/pymarkdown/README.md

     [rules](/docs/rules.md) themselves are plugins, so they are extensible by default.
     The parser itself will be extended as needed to provide for other Markdown [extensions](/docs/extensions.md) as needed.
+- Versatile
+  - The PyMarkdown linter can be executed from a script on the command line, from within another Python program, or using the popular Git Pre-Commit hooks.

 ## Note